voxel51/fiftyone/docs/source/teams/data_lens.rst

 .. default-role:: code

-Available in FiftyOne Teams v2.2.0+
+**Available in FiftyOne Teams v2.2+**

-Data Lens is a feature built into the :ref:`FiftyOne Teams App <teams-app>` which allows you to use FiftyOne to explore and import samples from any data source.
+Data Lens is a feature built into the :ref:`FiftyOne Teams App <teams-app>` which allows you to use FiftyOne to explore and import samples from external data sources.

 Whether your data resides in a database like PostgreSQL or a data lake like Google BigQuery, Data Lens provides a way to search your data sources, visualize sample data, and import into FiftyOne for further analysis.

 .. image:: /images/teams/data_lens_home.png